-The full-scale output current on the DAC2900 can be set two ways: either for each of the two DAC channels independently or for both channels simultaneously.
-For the independent gain set mode, the GSET pin (pin 42) must be LOW (that is, connected to AGND).
+The full-scale output current on the DAC2904 can be set two ways: either for each of the two DAC channels independently or for both channels simultaneously.
+For the independent gain set mode, the GSET pin (pin 42) must be low (that is, connected to AGND).
 In this mode, two external resistors are required-one R{SET} connected to the FSA1 pin (pin 44) and the other to the FSA2 pin (pin 41).
 In this configuration, the user has the flexibility to set and adjust the full-scale output current for each DAC independently, allowing for the compensation of possible gain mismatches elsewhere within the transmit signal path.

-Alternatively, bringing the GSET pin HIGH (that is, connected to $+V_A$), the DAC2900 will switch into the simultaneous gain set mode.
-Now the full-scale output current of both DAC channels is determined by only one external R{SET} resistor connected to the FSA1 pin, while any present resistor at the FSA2 pin must be removed.
-The formula for deriving the correct R{SET} remains unchanged (for example, $R{SET} = 2k\Omega$ will result in a 20mA output for both DACs).
+Alternatively, bringing the GSET pin high (that is, connected to +V_A), the DAC2904 will switch into the simultaneous gain set mode.
+Now the full-scale output current of both DAC channels is determined by only one external R{SET} resistor connected to the FSA1 pin.
+The resistor at the FSA2 pin may be removed; however, this is not required because this pin is not functional in this mode and the resistor has no effect on the gain equation.
+The formula for deriving the correct R{SET} remains unchanged; for example, R{SET} = 2k Ω will result in a 20mA output for both DACs.